james8268/Buggy/README.md

 * A tilt sensor- If the buggy tips over a tilt sensor will be activated.
 This will halt the buggy and sound a buzzer.
 This is activated when the buggy is in a remote or autonomous mode.
 A message will also be sent to the Bluetooth/WiFi terminal to notify the user.
 * Red LED- if connection between Bluetooth/WiFi drops then the Red LED located on the front of the buggy will turn on, the buggy will stop and anything written on the LCD screen is cleared.

-Other security features such as encryption of any data sent between the buggy and the android/IOS device and a timout when the buggy is sat idle is in development.